2007-08: Nathan Beaulieu was chosen in the fourth round, 68th overall, of the 2008 QMJHL Entry Draft by the Saint John Sea Dogs.

 As well as quarterback the play from the blue line, Beaulieu is a highly mobile defenseman, who carries the puck well and can make things happen on the rush.
 He is smart about limiting the amount of chances he takes.
 He is still developing physically.
 Beaulieu is equally adept shooting and distributing the puck.

 Beaulieu projects into a top-three defenseman in the NHL within the next few years if his development continues on its present pace.
 He needs to show more urgency and physicality in the defensive zone to play at the NHL level.
-The offensively talented blueliner will continue his pro career at the AHL level in Hamilton for the start of the upcoming season but could see time as an injury replacement for the Canadiens if it should be required.
+The offensively talented blueliner will compete for a roster spot on the Canadiens' defense corps at training this upcoming season but could still see time in the AHL in order to play bigger minutes.